The Vehicle Inspection Checklist: Everything You Need to Know

 Delayed Action

-If defects are found, there’s a delay in reporting and responding.
-That vehicle might still be on the road.
+If defects are found, there may be a delay in reporting and responding, even though the vehicle might still be on the road.

 Inconsistent Data